j-d-carmichael/boats/README.md

   -d, --dereference           Will pass the output via https://apitools.dev/swagger-parser/docs/swagger-parser.html#dereferenceapi-options-callback
-  -I, --indentation <indent>  The numeric indentation, defaults to 2 if option passed (default: 2) -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "src/paths/" -v --validate <state>       Validate OA 2/3 state "on" or "off".
+  -I, --indentation <indent>  The numeric indentation, defaults to 2 if option passed (default: 2) -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "src/paths/" -t, --type [type]           The validator type, asyncapi or openapi, default is openapi -v --validate <state>       Validate OA 2/3 state "on" or "off".
 Defaults to "on" (default: "on") -$, --variables [value]     Array of variables to pass to the templates, eg "-$ host=http://somehost.com -$ apikey=321654987" (default: [])
   -V, --version               output the version number